ENEA-ProtoLab/overview/README.md

 The templates are largely based on vanilla-GH, but a few plug-ins were also used: Crystallon; Weaverbird; Alpaca4D; Dendro; MeshEdit; Ngon.

-*The GH files are free to download after asking to become a member.*
+&#x1F536;*The GH files are free to download after asking to become a member.*

 ## Templates
 1.	*Application of a Uniform LS in an Enclosed Volume:*